Sampling Distribution of a Proportion

 Test Your Understanding

-In this section, we work through an example to illustrate how sampling distributions are used to solve commom statistical problems.
+In this section, we work through an example to illustrate how sampling distributions are used to solve common statistical problems.
 In this problem, the population proportion is known; and the sample size is large.
 So you can use the Normal Distribution Calculator to compute probabilities.

 Normal Distribution Calculator